RichardGG/uncover.games/README.md

 ## Files overview

+### Pages

+- IndexPage - Main application, handles initalisation of stores
+- website/Callback - Google OAuth callback handler

 ### Stores

-- collectionsStore - Holds the data from Playnite, fetches from cacheService/driveStore
+- collectionsStore - Holds the data from Playnite, ⚠️ fetches from cacheService/driveStore
-- driveStore - Holds the list of files from Google Drive
+- driveStore - Holds the list of files from Google Drive, ⚠️ fetches from driveService
 - googleAuthStore - Holds the API token used for Google APIs
 - uiStore - Holds the current UI state, remembers via LocalStorage